 The bottom line: if your dog just needs a midday break, a dog walker costs significantly less than doggy daycare and does the job.
 If your dog needs 8+ hours of supervised care and socialization, daycare offers better value for the total care time.
 And as we mentioned in our doggy daycare cost guide, mixing both — daycare a few days a week and a dog walker on the other days — is a strategy that balances cost and care nicely.

-How to Save on Dog Walker Costs
+How Can I Save Money on Dog Walker Costs?

 The cost of a dog walker adds up over weeks and months, but there are practical ways to keep it manageable.